BrunoTeixeira1996/waiw/README.md

   - [X] Create a form and upload to db
   - [X] The image will be saved in a `/assets/images/` folder with a random generated name and that name will be saved in the database
   - [X] Create jquery to validate all inputs are filled
+- [X] Bug when inserting comments
+  - If bruno inserts comments twice, rafaela can't insert more so I need to validate this